RiddhiM170904/LEETCODE-EVERYDAY-PRACTICE-/README.md

-Practicing leetcode, updating on the GitHub
+Practicing leetcode, updating on the GitHub everyday